rajpurkar/mlx/source/_posts/chexpert-validate.md

 #### Recommendations For Setting Up Your Data
 *Ground Truth: Try to set as strong a ground truth as possible on your data.
 In our previous setups, we've used the majority vote of multiple radiologists as the ground truth; others use CT confirmations when possible.
 A strong ground truth sets the best possible assessment of the model on the data.*
 *Sample size: Aim for as large a validation set as possible.
 We've used the heuristic that the prevalence for each of the pathologies be at least 30 studies.*
-*Images:  We recommend that the input images be close to square, and grayscale (not color), and that images be smaller than 500x500, since the model will downsample them to 320x320 during training.*
+*Images:  We recommend that the input images be close to square, and grayscale (the r,g, and b values should be the same), and that images be smaller than 500x500, since the model will downsample them to 320x320 during training.*

 <br>